PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 This guide was originally written by Nicholas Padmanabhan '23 (ntyp@princeton.edu) in November 2022.

-If you've already completed the prerequisites, [skip to the instructions for uploading a coding submission to codePost](#running-the-codepost-compilation--upload-script).
+If you've already completed the prerequisites, skip to the instructions (either for a [non-group](#uploading-a-submission-to-codepost-non-group-submission) or [group](#uploading-a-submission-to-codepost-group-submission) submission) for uploading a submission to codePost.

 ## Prerequisite 1: CS Undergraduate Account